Inquiry into recall of neurology patients

 Patients have also said they have not been getting adequate aftercare and counselling after attending recall clinics over the last few days.

-The Trust said: "We know this is an anxious time for patients and while there are opportunities at clinics to speak to trust staff, we recognise the need to offer additional counselling and we are working hard to address this."
+The trust said: "We know this is an anxious time for patients and while there are opportunities at clinics to speak to trust staff, we recognise the need to offer additional counselling and we are working hard to address this."

-In addition to today's announcement, the Department of Health has asked the Regulation Quality and Improvement Authority (RQIA) to review the records of all patients or former patients of Dr Watt who have died over the past 10 years.
+In addition to Thursday's announcement, the Department of Health has asked the Regulation Quality and Improvement Authority (RQIA) to review the records of all patients or former patients of Dr Watt who have died over the past 10 years.

-Conditions have also been imposed on Dr Watt by the Medical Practitioners Tribunal Service after a referral by the GMC.
+Welcoming the inquiry, the SDLP's Nichola Mallon said: "Patients and their families, and the general public, will be relieved to see that the department has stepped up.

+"It is absolutely vital that this review establishes exactly how this was allowed to happen and what changes are required to prevent the possibility of this happening again."